JasonToups/rick-and-morty/README.md

 ### Update GitHub Repo Settings

+**Go to GitHub** and check for the gh-pages branch on your main page for your repo.
-**Go to GitHub** and go to your repo settings.
+If you see the gh-pages branch, then go to your repo settings.

 Towards the bottom of the setttings page, there's a section about GitHub Pages.

 Under `source` you should see a dropdown menu of the different branches of your repo, point it to the `gh-pages` **branch** and click save.
-> You shouldn't change your local branch to gh-pages and push anything to that branch.
-When you are on your main branch, that's the only branch you should deploy from.
+> You shouldn't push anything to the gh-pages remote branch.

 The app is now accessible at the URL you specified in the `homepage` field in the `package.json` file.
 You should see a link to it in your repo settings, under the GitHub Pages section.